 Prices for new private homes in China's top-tier cities fell 0.2 percent in September versus a 0.3 percent decline in August, the NBS said in a note accompanying the data.

 In southern boomtown Shenzhen, which borders Hong Kong, prices stabilised after a drop of 0.4 percent in August.
-They fell 3.7 percent from a year earlier.

 However, some second- and third-tier centres such as the southern town of Guilin have also been forced to impose curbs in recent months, banning some buyers from quickly "flipping" properties.